 - This palm sized first aid kit may also come in handy for any cuts or scrapes you get while in the isolated islands.

-- And remembering that most of the hotels have limited running water, some Pepto Bismol can come in handy if traveler’s stomach strikes while you’re enjoying all the fresh seafood in the islands.
+- Remembering that most of the hotels have limited running water, some Pepto Bismol can come in handy if traveler’s stomach strikes while you’re enjoying all the fresh seafood in the islands.

 Accessories to Pack